 Because topstitching and edgestitching are meant to be visible from the right side of the project, you can use a wide variety of thread colors in order to blend in or stand out as a decorative element.
 Decorative stitches are a lovely choice for a unique embellished finish.

-Some of our Janome studio machines also include a lovely “hand-picked” or “Sashiko” style stitch that is lovely along a finished edge.
+Some of our Janome studio machines also include a “hand-picked” or “Sashiko” style stitch that is lovely along a finished edge.
 If you also work on a Janome machine, check the Quilting section of your decorative stitches selection for this option.

 Hey… how come my stitches aren’t perfectly straight?!

 We have one additional note about stitch formation in regards to fabrics with coarse weaves: topstitching and edgestitching seams want to follow the weave of your fabric.
-This means if you have a fabric with a particularly coarse weave, such as a canvas or linen, the stitches may appear to jog ever so slightly from the dead-center alignment.
+This means if you have a fabric with a particularly coarse weave, such as a canvas or linen, the stitches may appear to jog ever so slightly from dead-center alignment.
 This isn’t the fault of your machine or even your skill; it’s just a function of stitching on certain kinds of fabric.
 When your seam is complete, you can use your fingernail or the sharp, flat side of a pair of tweezers to gently push individual stitches back into line.
-This is definitely a picky piece of advice, but might stop you from thinking you’re crazy when you can’t get your stitches to cooperate and line up as straight and true as the repetitve marks of a drawn dashed line.
+This is definitely a picky piece of advice, but might stop you from thinking you’re crazy when you can’t get your stitches to cooperate and line up as straight and true as the repetitive marks of a drawn dashed line.

 Specialty feet to make your job easier